alexandrosdms/collision-tolerant-uav/README.md

 # Collision-tolerant UAV Simulator
-This repository contains supporting code and a report for a MATLAB-based collision simulator FOR Quadrotor UAVs.
+This repository contains supporting code and a report for a MATLAB-based collision simulator for a quadrotor UAV.
 A routine for mentaining stability after collision and possibly exploting the dynamics of the collision is also applied.
 # Topics
 * Geometric Control